antvis/G6/docs/manual/middle/elements/edges/defaultEdge.en.md

   width: 800,
   height: 600,
   defaultEdge: {
     // ...
-Other attributes for edges
+Other properties for edges
     style: {
       stroke: '#eaff8f',
       lineWidth: 5,
       // ...
-Other style attributes
+Other style properties
     }
   }
 })
 ```

-#### label and labelCfg
+### label and labelCfg
 `label` is a string which indicates the content of the label. <br />`labelCfg` is an object to configure the label.
 The commonly used configurations of `labelCfg`:

 | Name | Required | Type | Remark |